Java Library

 Decrypt a social security text field - simple interface

-Pass credentials, the name of a Field Format Specification, FFS, and data into the decryption function.
-The plain text data will be returned.
+Pass credentials, the name of a structured dataset and data into the decryption function.

 import ubiqsecurity.UbiqCredentials;